-- Considered an emergency procedure and is to protect the patient from intentional harm to self and/or others. - Violent/Self-Destructive restraint may be urgently initiated by an RN, though an order must be obtained from the physician immediately.
+- o Considered an emergency procedure and is to protect the patient from intentional harm to self and/or others. - O Violent/Self-Destructive restraint may be urgently initiated by an RN, though an order must be obtained from the physician immediately.
 A face-to-face evaluation from a physician must be completed within one (1) hour of the placement of the patient in restraints.
 The face-to-face MUST still occur even if the need for restraint has resolved prior to the physician arriving.
-Note: Please refer to the Policy 9.13 for the detailed requirements associated with this mandatory evaluation. - The patient MUST be continuously monitored while in restraint or seclusion and assessments documented. - Every 15 minutes until the patient verbalizes understanding of what behavior initiated the restraint, current behavior meeting criteria, criteria for release are met, and how staff can assist patient gaining release. - Every 15 minutes during restraint episode: assessment of extremities (i.e. warm, palpable pulse, etc.) mental cognitive state, level of distress/agitation, skin integrity and respiratory status. - Every one (1) hour provide range of motion, assess cardiac functioning, take vital signs and assess the safety needs of the patient.
-Also, nutrition, hydration and elimination is offered the patient. - Each order for restraint or seclusion used for the management of violent/selfdestructive behavior that jeopardizes the immediate physical safety of the patient, a staff member, or others must be obtained and renewed in accordance with the following limits: - Up to four (4) hours for adults ages 18 and older; - Up to two (2) hours for children and adolescents ages 9-17 years of age; - Up to one (1) hour for children under 8 years of age. - Violent/self-destructive behavioral restraint or seclusion requires monitoring by a staff member of same sex unless contraindicated by patient history and documented in the medical record. - A violent/self-destructive behavioral restraint MUST be removed once the patient falls asleep and the patient should be reassessed upon awakening.
-Restraints should be removed when the patient meets criteria for removal, i.e., is no longer an immediate danger to self/others. - Any change in the patient's medical condition MUST be reported to the assigned medical staff.
-If medical emergency occurs, the patient must be released from restraints immediately even if the patient continues to be a danger to self or others.
+Note: Please refer to the Policy 9.13 for the detailed requirements associated with this mandatory evaluation. - The patient MUST be continuously monitored while in restraint or seclusion and assessments documented as follows: - Every 15 minutes until the patient verbalizes understanding of what behavior initiated the restraint, current behavior meeting criteria, criteria for release are met, and how staff can assist patient gaining release. - Every 15 minutes during restraint episode: assessment of extremities (i.e. warm, palpable pulse, etc.) mental cognitive state, level of distress/agitation, skin integrity and respiratory status. - Every one (1) hour provide range of motion, assess cardiac functioning, take vital signs and assess the safety needs of the patient.
+Also, nutrition, hydration and elimination is offered the patient. - Each order for restraint or seclusion used for the management of violent/selfdestructive behavior that jeopardizes the immediate physical safety of the patient, a staff member, or others must be obtained and renewed in accordance with the following limits: - Up to four (4) hours for adults ages 18 and older; - Up to two (2) hours for children and adolescents ages 9-17 years of age; - Up to one (1) hour for children under 8 years of age. - Violent/self-destructive behavioral restraint or seclusion requires monitoring by a staff member of same sex unless contraindicated by patient history and documented in the medical record. - O A violent/self-destructive behavioral restraint MUST be removed once the patient falls asleep and the patient should be reassessed upon awakening.
+Restraints should be removed when the patient meets criteria for removal, i.e., is no longer an immediate danger to self/others, as documented within the order. - Any change in the patient's medical condition MUST be reported to the assigned medical staff.
+If medical emergency occurs, the patient must be released from restraints immediately even if the patient continues to be a danger to self or others. - Seclusion may only be used on the Inpatient Psychiatry Unit and is NOT used simultaneously with restraint.